16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Address: Avenue du 11 Novembre, Antibes

-In the heart of Vieil Antibes, the Cathédrale Notre-Dame-de-la-Platea has a pleasing rose-colored facade that exemplifies Provençal Baroque architecture.
-The facade also features intricately detailed doors sculpted by Joseph Dolle during the 18th century.
+In the heart of Vieil Antibes, the Cathédrale Notre-Dame-de-la-Platea exemplifies Provençal Baroque architecture with its cheerful rose-colored façade.
+The intricately detailed doors on the façade were sculpted by Joseph Dolle during the 18th century.

 Visitors will also be delighted by the artwork inside the cathedral, including the Vierge du Rosaire painting by Louis Bréa circa 1515.
 This famous piece depicts the Virgin Mary holding the Christ child with little cherubs in the background.
 The panels surrounding the Virgin Mary represent the 15 Mysteries of the Rosary: five each of Joy, Sorrow, and Glory.